nelsonkuang/Vuex-And-Vue-router-Tabs/README.md

 # Vuex-And-Vue-router-Tabs
 A Simple Vuex And Vue-router Based Example

-It will show how to use Vuex to store and keep states while Vue-router routing.
+This is just a Hello World example for Vuex And Vue-router, and it will show how to use Vuex to store and keep states while Vue-router routing.

 ##Usage
 ```